MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectiondescriptor.md

 **Returns**: App-specific data
-A ProtectionHandler may hold a dictionary of app-specific data that was encrypted by the protection service.
-This encrypted data is independent of the signed data accessible via[ProtectionDescriptor::GetSignedAppData
+A [ProtectionHandler](undefined) may hold a dictionary of app-specific data that was encrypted by the protection service.
+This encrypted data is independent of the signed data accessible via [ProtectionDescriptor::GetSignedAppData](undefined)

 ### GetSignedAppData function
 Gets the app-specific data that was signed.

 **Returns**: App-specific data
-A ProtectionHandler may hold a dictionary of app-specific data that was signed by the protection service.
-This signed data is independent of the encrypted data accessible via ProtectionDescriptor::GetEncryptedAppData
+A [ProtectionHandler](undefined) may hold a dictionary of app-specific data that was signed by the protection service.
+This signed data is independent of the encrypted data accessible via [ProtectionDescriptor::GetEncryptedAppData](undefined)

 ### GetDoubleKeyUrl function
 Gets the double key url to be used for custom protection.

 **Returns**: Double key url
-The double key URL that is used in custom requests to protect information with a second keyey
+The double key URL that is used in custom requests to protect information with a second key

+### GetSerializedTemplate function
+Gets the serialized template, if any.

+**Returns**: Serialized template